 Trial courts in Utah are authorized to interview children in child custody disputes (Utah Code Section 30-3-310(1)(e)).
-Most courts, however, refuse to do it, and instead knee-jerk order ruinously expensive custody evaluations, appointments of lawyers for children (called GALs), and a host of other things to avoid talking to the children whose fate the courts decide.
+Most courts, however, refuse to do it, and instead usually order ruinously expensive custody evaluations, appointments of lawyers for children (called GALs), and a host of other things to avoid directly talking with the children whose fate the courts decide.

-Certainly there are times when an interview of a child would be inappropriate, but an absolute refusal to interview any child in any circumstance is lazy, apathetic, and cowardly.
+Certainly there are times when an interview of a child would be inappropriate (too young, to give just one example), but an absolute refusal to interview any child in any circumstance is indefensible.

 Recently the Appellate Division of the New Jersey Superior Court issued a decision, D.A. v.
 R.C.
 (12/22/14 D.A.
 VS. R.C.
 A-4030-12T2 – https://law.justia.com/cases/new-jersey/appellate-division-published/2014/a4030-12.html), that caught my attention with its discussion of trial courts interviewing children in custody dispute cases.
 While there are differences between the laws of New Jersey and Utah, the upshot of the decision in D.A. v.
 R.C. is universally applicable to child custody cases.
 I recommend that any parent, that parent’s lawyer, and that parent’s judge in a custody dispute read all of this, if not the entire appellate division decision: